kykashi/Portfolio-Projects/README.md

 # SQL Portfolio Projects

 ## [Legend of Zelda Sales](https://github.com/kykashi/SQL-Projects/blob/main/Legend%20of%20Zelda)
--Data extraction with SQL, data cleaning, data formatting, and data analysis with Microsoft Excel -Built an interactive dashboard in Tableau for the number of copies sold by title and by platform -As of 2021, the bestselling game is 'Breath of the Wild' accounting for 28% of all Zelda games sold -Most Zelda games were sold on the Nintendo Switch–accounting for over 35 million copies -Peak years include 1998, 2002, 2006, 2011, and 2017 -Interested to see how the newly released 'Tears of the Kingdom' will affect this sales data
+- Data extraction with SQL, data cleaning, data formatting, and data analysis with Microsoft Excel
+- Built an interactive dashboard in Tableau for the number of copies sold by title and by platform
+- As of 2021, the bestselling game is 'Breath of the Wild' accounting for 28% of all Zelda games sold
+- Most Zelda games were sold on the Nintendo Switch–accounting for over 35 million copies
+- Peak years include 1998, 2002, 2006, 2011, and 2017
+- Interested to see how the newly released 'Tears of the Kingdom' will affect this sales data
 ### [Legend of Zelda Sales Tableau Dashboard](https://public.tableau.com/app/profile/kyle2216/viz/LegendofZeldaSales1991-2021Dashboard/ZeldaSalesDashboard)
 #### [Data Set](https://www.kaggle.com/datasets/codefantasy/list-of-best-selling-nintendo-games)